The Top 21 Kids Charities To Give To In 2021

 Shoes That Fit is a national children’s charity that helps kids with no money get new athletic shoes.
 About 1 in 5 children lives in poverty and in the U.S., kids that receive new shoes from Shoes That Fit are more likely to stay in school and increase their physical activity.

 Shoes That Fit does not give out previously owned shoes, they deliver shoes to children in poverty that are exactly measured for their feet.
 This non-profit has delivered over 2.3 million pairs of brand new shoes since 1992.
 Over 131,000 shoes are distributed to kids every year in 2,500 schools nationally.

 Click here to find out more about Shoes That Fit.

 6. My Stuff Bags

 My Stuff Bags Foundation is a national charity that benefits children dealing with extremely difficult situations.
-Kids rescued from abuse, abandonment, homelessness, neglect, or entering foster care typically have no possessions of their own.
+Sponsor a child to be rescued from abuse, abandonment, homelessness, neglect, or entering foster care typically have no possessions of their own.
 My Stuff Bags Foundation provides children with a bright blue duffel bag that contains toys, books, stuffed animals, school supplies, clothing, toiletries, and hand made security blankets.
 These items help these kids adjust to their new surroundings and provides something to do during difficult times.

-Click here to find out more about My Stuff Bags.
+Click here to find out more about My Stuff Bags.org

 7. Locks Of Love